tmtsoftware/csw/docs/src/main/framework/creating-components.md

 # Creating an Assembly or Hcd Component

 To create a component(Assembly or HCD), `ComponentHandlers` are needed.
-These handlers are executed by an Akka Actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of each component.
+These handlers are executed by an Pekko Actor (Top Level Actor or TLA) defined in the framework which handles the lifecycle and supervision of each component.

 There are two ways to create `ComponentHandlers`: